 1. General

-1.1 The purpose of the inspection is to provide …………………......................… almshouse charity trustees with a detailed appraisal of the condition of the building and to identify present and future repairs, in order to maintain the structure and services in perpetuity.
+1.1 The purpose of the inspection is to provide (name of charity) almshouse charity trustees with a detailed appraisal of the condition of the building and to identify present and future repairs, in order to maintain the structure and services in perpetuity.

 1.2 The inspection and report should be made by a suitably qualified architect or building surveyor.
 Where the buildings are historic, the consultant must provide evidence of relevant training or experience in this field.